mindspore-ai/docs/docs/probability/docs/source_en/using_bnn.md

 3. Define the loss function and optimizer.
 4. Load and train the dataset.

-> This example is for the GPU or Atlas training series platform.
-You can download the complete sample code from <https://gitee.com/mindspore/mindspore/tree/master/tests/st/probability/bnn_layers>.
-> BNN only supports GRAPH mode now, please set `set_context(mode=GRAPH_MODE)` in your code.

 ## Environment Preparation

 Set the training mode to graph mode and the computing platform to GPU.